-The Employment-Residential Interface Area within the Trilogy Plains ASP consists of employment lands situated directly adjacent to existing residential uses within the Air Ranch community, and future residential lands located adjacent to the future 'Employment Flex Area', illustrated as 'Area B' on Figure 12: Interface Areas.
+The Employment-Residential Interface Area within the Trilogy Plains ASP consists of employment lands situated directly adjacent to existing residential uses within the Air Ranch community and future residential lands located adjacent to the future 'Employment Flex Area', illustrated as 'Area B' on Figure 13: Interface Areas.

 The intent of the Interface Area is to ensure that new development within the Plan Area ensures an appropriate and appealing transition from residential to employment uses.
-The quality of the interface is important due to non-residential nuisance factors, visual appeal for residents, and safety considerations for both business owners and residents.
+The quality of the interface is important due to non-residential nuisance factors, visual appeal for residents, and safety considerations for residents, business owners, and the airport to the south.
 The Interface Area consists of existing and future residential lots that directly back onto future employment development.

-The Interface Area shall ensure an attractive transition area that mitigates the impacts of non-residential uses on adjacent residential development.
+The Interface Area shall ensure an attractive and safe transition area that mitigates the impacts of non-residential uses on adjacent residential development while ensuring appropriate height transitions within the Interface Area so as not to impact the safety of airport operations.
 Landscaped areas should be developed in the form of linear park space (Municipal Reserve) that consists of high-quality landscaping, multi-use pathways, berms, and fencing.
-Site design guidelines for non-residential lots within the Interface Area will entail minimum building setbacks, limitations on activity, lighting and façade requirements, building height limits, and other security/nuisance prevention provisions.
+Site design guidelines for non-residential lots within the Interface Area will entail minimum building setbacks, limitations on activity, lighting and façade requirements, building height limits in accordance with the Airport Height Limitation requirements, and other security/nuisance prevention provisions.
 See Figure 13: Example Linear Park Between Residential & Employment Uses for an example cross-section of a green buffer space and setback area between residential and employment uses.

-- 4.7.3(a) The Employment- Residential Interface Area shall be located as generally shown on Figure 12: Interface Areas, along the north boundary of the Air Ranch community, and between future residential and the Employment Flex Area' in the central portion of the Plan Area. - 4.7.3(b) Acceptable land uses within the Employment- Residential Interface Area include business activities primarily carried out within an enclosed building that generate no significant nuisance factors (noise, dust, odour, vibration) outside of the enclosed building. - 4.7.3(c) Business uses that interfere with the use and enjoyment of adjacent residential development because of the nature of the business use shall not be permitted, even where the business activities may be fully enclosed within a building. - 4.7.3(d) Spatial separation between non-residential and residential uses should be achieved by providing a minimum 30 metre building setback for non-residential uses from the residential property line.
-Interface area policies will be outlined at the NASP stage to guide development permit applications within a defined buffer area. - 4.7.3(e) Uses within the 30-metre minimum building setback of the Employment-Residential Interface Area may include: - Landscaping, berms, landscaped stormwater ponds, natural areas, pathways, and linear parks; - ii) Surface parking (up to 10 metres of the 30-metre setback) where the parking is hidden from view by berms and landscaping; - iii) No storage or other uses besides the uses listed above can be placed in the 30-metre setback area.
+- 4.7.3(a) The Employment- Residential Interface Area shall be located as generally shown on Figure 13: Interface Areas, along the north boundary of the Air Ranch community, and between future residential and the Employment Flex Area in the central portion of the Plan Area. - 4.7.3(b) Acceptable land uses within the Employment- Residential Interface Area include business activities primarily carried out within an enclosed building that generate no significant nuisance factors (noise, dust, odour, vibration) outside of an enclosed building. - 4.7.3(c) Business uses that interfere with the use and enjoyment of adjacent residential development because of the nature of the business use shall not be permitted, even where the business activities may be fully enclosed within a building. - 4.7.3(d) Spatial separation between non-residential and residential uses should be achieved by providing a minimum 30 metre building setback for nonresidential uses from the residential property line.
+Interface area policies will be outlined at the NASP stage to guide development permit applications within a defined buffer area. - 4.7.3(e) Uses within the 30-metre minimum building setback of the Employment-Residential Interface Area may include: - Landscaping, berms, landscaped stormwater ponds, natural areas, pathways, and linear parks that d; - ii) Surface parking (up to 10 metres of the 30-metre setback) where the parking is hidden from view by berms and landscaping; - iii) No storage or other uses besides the uses listed above can be placed in the 30-metre setback area.